Laura Albert: Career as JT LeRoy

 According to The New Republic, Sarah was the second book Albert wrote but the first one published.
-The narrator is an adolescent among a group of lot lizards (teen male prostitutes at truck stops).
+The narrator is an adolescent among a group of lot lizards (prostitutes at truck stops).
 The narrator aspires to move higher in the ranks of prostitutes like his mother, Sarah.
 The book is by JT LeRoy but LeRoy's character is never directly named, being referred to instead as 'Cherry Vanilla' or, more regularly, Sarah, after his mother.
 The novel is written in a magical style that contrasts with its narrator's gritty and unconventional lifestyle.